Daryl Hall & John Oates (album)

-Daryl Hall & John Oates is the fourth studio album by American pop music duo Hall & Oates.
+Daryl Hall & John Oates is the fourth studio album by American pop rock duo Daryl Hall & John Oates.
 The album was released on August 18, 1975, by RCA Records.
 It is sometimes referred to as The Silver Album because of its metallic-foil cover.
 The album spawned three singles: "Camellia", "Alone Too Long" and "Sara Smile".
 "Sara Smile" peaked at number four in 1976 on the Billboard Hot 100, becoming the duo's first top 40 and first top ten hit.